We at the After Hours Medical Group are a Covid-19 testing clinic site.

 - Loss of taste

-yes to one or both of these questions and have respiratory symptoms:
+If you answered yes to one or more of these questions and have respiratory symptoms:

 - Stay home.